 Thomas Bleul studied Mechanical Engineering (Dipl.
 Ing.) with focus on cost accounting and marketing at the University of Applied Sciences in Landshut, Germany.
 His diploma thesis is called “Introducing of the value analysis system for a consisting product in a small business.”
 Today he is the CEO of the Spanner Re² GmbH, the regenerative sector of the Spanner Group with approx. 100 employees and a sale of around 10 Mio.
 Euro per year.

-Experiences and solved challenges with cross border biomethane trade
+Solutions for credible cross-border trading of biomethane/Experiences and solved challenges with cross border biomethane trade

 Biomethane trading in Europe including practical experiences of a Hungarian case

 Mr. Gabor Sonkoly, Landwärme GmbH